GLOBAL MARKETS-Wall Street rallies on tech boost, European shares end flat

 LAGARDE COMMENTS

-Comments from ECB President Christine Lagarde on Monday that there was currently no need for major monetary policy tightening weakened the euro for a second consecutive day.
+The euro weakened for a second straight day, pressured by comments on Monday from ECB President Christine Lagarde that there was currently no need for major tightening.

-Currency and bond market traders are laser-focused on which central banks will hike their interest rates the fastest and furthest this year following the rapid rise in global inflation.
+Currency and bond market traders are focused on which central banks will hike interest rates fastest and furthest this year following the rapid rise in global inflation.

-The benchmark 10-year U.S. Treasury yield hit its highest level since November 2019 on Tuesday, as yields continue to rise before a key inflation reading this week and expectations that the U.S. Federal Reserve will start tightening monetary policy.
+The benchmark 10-year U.S. Treasury yield hit its highest since November 2019 on Tuesday, ahead of a key inflation reading this week and expectations that the Fed will start tightening.
 US/

 "Central banks globally have all engaged in a hawkish pivot," said BlueBay Asset Management's David Riley.
 "As their tolerance for higher inflation persistently is less than previously signalled, we are shifting to a regime where there will be more macro volatility."